morficus/cypress-dotenv/README.md

 The second is an optional [dotenv](https://www.npmjs.com/package/dotenv#config) config object.

-The third is an optional [all] parameter, which is set to false by default.
+The third is an optional [all] boolean parameter, which is set to false by default.
 If set to true, it returns all available environmental variables, not limited to those prefixed with CYPRESS_.